0xTamil/awesome-low-level/README.md

 ## 1. Basic Electronics

-You don't need to study electronics in depth before learning C. A basic understanding of electronics is enough to understand how computers work at the hardware level.
+You don't need to study **electronics in depth** before learning **C**.
+A basic understanding of **electronics** is enough to understand how computers work at the **hardware level**.

 ## 2. Computer Fundamentals

-After that, build a strong foundation in computer fundamentals.
-Learn how computers represent and process information, how the CPU executes instructions, how memory works, and how hardware and software interact.
-Topics such as binary, CPU architecture, memory, storage, registers, caches, and instruction execution become increasingly important as you move toward lower-level programming.
+After that, build a strong foundation in **computer fundamentals**.
+Learn how computers **represent and process information**, how the **CPU executes instructions**, how **memory works**, and how **hardware and software interact**.
+Topics such as **binary, CPU architecture, memory, storage, registers, caches, and instruction execution** become increasingly important as you move toward **lower-level programming**.

 ## 3. C Programming

-Once you have a foundation in computer fundamentals, start learning C. Don't focus only on syntax.
-Pay particular attention to pointers, arrays, structs, memory allocation, stack and heap memory, data representation, bitwise operations, and how programs use memory.
-The goal is to understand not only what your code does, but also what happens in memory when your code runs.
+Once you have a foundation in **computer fundamentals**, start learning **C**.
+Don't focus only on **syntax**.
+Pay particular attention to **pointers, arrays, structs, memory allocation, stack and heap memory, data representation, bitwise operations**, and how programs **use memory**.
+The goal is to understand not only what your code does, but also **what happens in memory when your code runs**.

-> You don't need to master every part of C before moving forward.
-Build a solid understanding of the language, especially the parts that help you reason about memory and how programs interact with the machine.
+> **You don't need to master every part of C before moving forward.** Build a solid understanding of the language, especially the parts that help you reason about **memory** and how programs **interact with the machine**.

 ## 4. Practice Data Structures & Algorithms

-After becoming comfortable with C, start practicing data structures and algorithms.
-Learn how data can be organized, stored, accessed, and processed efficiently.
-Focus on structures such as arrays, linked lists, stacks, queues, hash tables, trees, heaps, and graphs, along with algorithms for searching, sorting, traversal, recursion, and problem solving.
+After becoming comfortable with **C**, start practicing **data structures and algorithms (DSA)**.
+Learn how data can be **organized, stored, accessed, and processed efficiently**.
+Focus on structures such as **arrays, linked lists, stacks, queues, hash tables, trees, heaps, and graphs**, along with algorithms for **searching, sorting, traversal, recursion, and problem solving**.

-> Don't treat DSA as something completely separate from C. Implement the structures and algorithms yourself rather than simply relying on libraries.
-This will strengthen your understanding of both C and problem solving.
+> **Don't treat DSA as something completely separate from C.** Implement the structures and algorithms yourself rather than simply relying on **libraries**.
+This will strengthen your understanding of both **C** and **problem solving**.

 ## 5. Build Small Projects

-Once you have a solid understanding of C and have practiced data structures and algorithms, start building small projects.
+Once you have a solid understanding of **C** and have practiced **data structures and algorithms**, start building **small projects**.
 This is where you begin applying what you've learned instead of only studying concepts.

-Build things yourself, experiment with different approaches, debug your own mistakes, and gradually work on projects that require you to think about memory, data, program structure, and system behavior.
+Build things yourself, experiment with different approaches, debug your own mistakes, and gradually work on projects that require you to think about **memory, data, program structure, and system behavior**.

-> Don't worry about making large or impressive projects.
-Small programs are enough if they force you to understand what you're doing.
-The goal is to turn your knowledge of C, computer fundamentals, and DSA into practical programming experience.
+> **Don't worry about making large or impressive projects.** Small programs are enough if they force you to understand what you're doing.
+The goal is to turn your knowledge of **C, computer fundamentals, and DSA** into **practical programming experience**.

 ## 6. Learn Modern Low-Level Languages (Optional)

-After gaining practical experience through projects, you can optionally explore additional procedural low-level languages such as C++, Rust, Zig, or Odin.
+After gaining practical experience through projects, you can optionally explore additional **procedural low-level languages** such as **C++, Rust, Zig, or Odin**.

-> You don't need to learn all of them.
-Pick one or two that interest you and explore them alongside your C knowledge.
-You can also stick with C if you want.
-C remains highly relevant to low-level programming and is still widely used for operating systems, embedded systems, firmware, compilers, libraries, and other low-level software.
-Learning another language is useful, but it is not required to become a strong low-level programmer.
+> **You don't need to learn all of them.** Pick one or two that interest you and explore them alongside your **C knowledge**.
+You can also stick with **C** if you want.
+C remains highly relevant to **low-level programming** and is still widely used for **operating systems, embedded systems, firmware, compilers, libraries**, and other low-level software.
+Learning another language is useful, but it is **not required to become a strong low-level programmer**.

-You can also explore non-procedural or alternative programming languages such as Ante, Carp, Futhark, Forth, or Uxn if you want to experiment with different programming models.
+You can also explore **non-procedural or alternative programming languages** such as **Ante, Carp, Futhark, Forth, or Uxn** if you want to experiment with different **programming models**.

-> If you're not sure what procedural and non-procedural languages mean, procedural languages generally organize programs around explicit instructions and sequences of operations, while non-procedural approaches use different programming models, such as functional or stack-based programming.
+> If you're not sure what **procedural** and **non-procedural languages** mean, procedural languages generally organize programs around **explicit instructions and sequences of operations**, while non-procedural approaches use different programming models, such as **functional or stack-based programming**.

 ## 7. Pick a Specialized Field

-Once you have built a strong foundation in computer fundamentals, C, data structures and algorithms, and practical programming experience, you can choose a specialized field to focus on.
+Once you have built a strong foundation in **computer fundamentals, C, data structures and algorithms**, and **practical programming experience**, you can choose a **specialized field** to focus on.

-> The different specialized fields are covered in the Specialized Field section.
-You don't need to choose a specialization immediately.
-First build a strong foundation, gain practical experience, and then explore the areas that interest you most.
+> **The different specialized fields are covered in the Specialized Field section.** You don't need to choose a specialization immediately.
+First build a **strong foundation**, gain **practical experience**, and then explore the areas that interest you most.

-This keeps the main roadmap clean and makes it clear that the actual specialization paths are explained later.
+This keeps the main **roadmap clean** and makes it clear that the actual **specialization paths** are explained later.

 ---